diogok/klj-api/README.md

 - Dockerfile with multistage build
 - Dockerfile with with native-image using graalvm

+The docker image use openjdk 13 with ZGC for low latency GC set to 85% of RAM available to the container.

+The native docker image uses graalvm with Java 11, and has minimal size.

 ### Utils

 - environ for config
-- timbre for logs
-- log to json udp (logstash style)
-- core.async
+- clojure.logging using log4j
 - prometheus metrics
-- opentracing with jaeger
+- opentracing with jaeger, zipking or log

 ### HTTP

 - Ring
-- aleph (http+websocket)
+- aleph (http)
 - reitit for routing
+- cheshire for json

+### Environment configurations:

+TODO

 ## Tasks